WE ARE HERE TO HELP

 When stress hormones are elevated, it may be difficult to rest.
 Here are some tips to help manage stress:

 It’s also important to follow a healthy diet and avoid large, high-fat meals before bed.
-Instead, focus on foods with brain calming ingredients like tryptophan, whole-grain carbohydrates, calcium and magnesium.
+Instead, focus on foods with brain-calming ingredients like tryptophan, whole-grain carbohydrates, calcium, and magnesium.

 When to seek help: